If you’re struggling to recover your money from chronic debtors, you may want to hire a collection agency.

 1. Contact a Third-Party

-A debt collector doesn’t have the right to contact you on your mobile number without providing the number to them.
+A debt collector doesn’t have the right to contact a debtor on their mobile number without providing the number to them.

-Also, a debt collector can’t contact you through a third party if you consent to an agreement prohibiting such.
+Also, a collection agency can’t contact a debtor through a third party if they consent to an agreement prohibiting such.

-Furthermore, a debt collector can’t ask your employer, relatives, friends or neighbours to repay your loan unless the person co-signed it.
+Furthermore, a debt collector can’t ask a debtor’s employer, relatives, friends, or neighbors to repay their loan unless the person co-signed it.

 Debt collectors don’t have the right to harass debtors in Canada.
-This means no debt collector should threaten, intimate or use abusive words against you.
+This means no debt collector should threaten, intimate, or use abusive words against a debtor.

 3. Apply Force

-A debt collector in Canada can’t force you to repay debt without legal judgement.
+A debt collector in Canada can’t force a debtor to repay debt without legal judgment.

-But even when there’s a legal judgement against you, a debtor can’t force you unless you fail to meet the court-ordered duties.
+But even when there’s a legal judgment against a debtor, a collection agency can’t force the debtor unless they fail to meet the court-ordered duties.